Smart Glasses Daily

 A federal agent wearing smart glasses

-Department of Homeland Security (DHS) budget documents reveal the agency is developing specialized smart glasses to allow federal agents to automatically identify "illegal aliens" from a distance, according to Google News – smart glasses.
+Department of Homeland Security (DHS) budget documents reveal the agency is developing specialized smart glasses to allow federal agents to automatically identify "illegal aliens" from a distance, according to The Intercept.
 Dubbed "ICE Glasses," these devices would process extensive biometric data, including facial recognition and walking gait, for real-time identification.

 These smart glasses build on existing technology that offers video recording and heads-up data displays.
-Google News – smart glasses reports that the project aims to deliver "innovative hardware" to provide agents with "real-time access to information and biometric identification capabilities in the field."
+The Intercept reports that the project aims to deliver "innovative hardware" to provide agents with "real-time access to information and biometric identification capabilities in the field."

 A DHS attorney, speaking anonymously to Ken Klippenstein - smart glasses, indicated that while the immediate focus may be immigration enforcement, the underlying technology has broader implications.
 They noted, "It might be portrayed as seeking to identify illegal aliens on the streets, but the reality is that a push in this direction affects all Americans, particularly protestors."
 This suggests the technology's potential for general government surveillance.